Home Insurance

 Subsidy and rental assistance

-While co-ops are not considered low-income housing, some co-ops will have agreements in place to receive government assistance in order to help house lower income members.
+While co-ops are not considered low-income housing, some co-ops will have agreements in place to receive government assistance to help house lower income members.
 This is often referred to as subsidy.

 However, there may be a limited number of subsidized units available in some co-ops.
 Subsidized units are available with a significantly reduced housing charge, sometimes as low as 25% of the market, or full housing charge.
 Some co-ops may also have an internal subsidy pool.